axonivy-market/successfactors-connector/successfactors-connector-product/README.md

 1. Get a Successfactors account `host-name`, `user-name` and `password` to use.

-1. Override the global variables for `host-name`, `user-name` and `password` in the demo project as shown in the example below.
+1. Override the variables for `host-name`, `user-name` and `password` in the demo project as shown in the example below.

 ```
 Variables: